Optimal metric regularity in General Relativity follows from the RT-equations by elliptic regularity theory in $L^p$-spaces: Introduction

-As an application, Theorem \ref{Cor1} resolves the problem of optimal regularity for spherically symmetric solutions constructed in Standard Schwarzschild Coordinates (SSC) in the case $m\geq 1$, $p>n$ (c.f.
+As an application, Theorem \ref{Cor1} resolves the problem of optimal regularity for spherically symmetric solutions constructed in Standard Schwarzschild Coordinates (SSC) in the case $m\geq 1$, $n<p< \infty$ (c.f.
 Section \ref{Sec_appl}).
 Non-optimal shock wave solutions constructed by the Glimm scheme in SSC, \cite{GroahTemple,Smoller}, have $\Gamma,Riem(\Gamma)\in L^{\infty}$, and solving the RT-equations in this case of lower regularity remains an open problem.
 The example of SSC tells us that the spacetime metric can be expressed in a simpler, and more comprehensible form, within an atlas of coordinate systems in which the gravitational metric is one order less regular than optimal.
 The RT-equations provide an explicit algorithm, amenable to numerics, for constructing coordinate systems which display the optimal regularity of such metrics.
+In the case of shock waves, such transformations to coordinates of optimal regularity convert weak solutions of $G=\kappa T$, to strong solutions.